Jordan Shapiro writing in Forbes

-What's happened in Pittsburgh has inspired and influenced regional learning ecosystems and networks elsewhere -- across the United States from New Mexico to North Carolina, from Tennessee to Chicago; and also across the world, from New Zealand to Spain.
+What's happened in Pittsburgh has inspired and influenced regional learning ecosystems and networks elsewhere -- across the United States from California to North Carolina, from Tennessee to Chicago; and also across the world, from New Zealand to Spain.

-Download our brag sheet to see highlights from our first 12 years.
+Download this Fact Sheet to see highlights from our first 12 years.

 When learning is engaging, learners have the time, resources, support, environment, and encouragement to be active problem-solvers, creators, innovators, advocates, and citizens.